 The benefits can include:

 - Reduced incidence of infection

 - Less post-surgical pain and faster recovery

 Minimally invasive spine surgery is most commonly performed on the low back (lumbar spine).
 The spinal cord does not run through the lumbar spine, so surgeons are only maneuvering around spinal nerves, not the spinal cord itself.
-The neck (cervical spine) is the next most common location for minimally invasive surgery.
+The neck (cervical spine) is the next most common location for these procedures.

-What are benefits to minimally invasive spine surgery?
+What are benefits of minimally invasive spine surgery?